 - Blurred vision

-- Any bleeding that doesn’t get better, including coughing up blood, vomiting blood, or nose bleeds.
+- Any bleeding that doesn’t get better, including coughing up blood, vomiting (throwing up) blood, or nose bleeds.

 If your platelet count is 10,000 mcL or less, you may need to have a transfusion of platelets to raise your platelet count.